Can I drive a van? Vans and driving licences explained

-If you've passed your driving test, then your licence will give you additional permissions over and above simply driving a car.
-On the front of a plastic card licence, the very bottom row of letters covers what vehicles your licence allows you to drive.
+If you've passed your driving test, congratulations!
+You're free to drive any car you want, assuming you have the funds and the means to get into the car that you want.
+But your licence also gives you additional permissions over and above simply driving a car.
+On the front of your plastic photocard licence, there's a row of letters at the very bottom which are codes showing what vehicles your licence allows you to drive.

-The list is repeated on the reverse with start and end dates for each category, and the small graphics give clues to each category.
-The current vehicle classifications were revised in November 2013, and cover the following classes.
+This list is repeated on the reverse in a table, with start and end dates for each category, while the small graphics that are included next to each code are a graphic representation of each category.
+The current vehicle classifications were revised in November 2013, and cover the following classes:

 - AM - Moped